0bvim/click_n_repeat/README.md

 3. Enter the number of repetitions:
    - Enter a number for a finite number of repetitions
-   - Enter 'None' for an infinite loop
+   - Enter 'inf' or 'infinite' for an infinite loop
+   - The program will validate your input to ensure it's a positive number or infinity

 4. Enter the delay between clicks in seconds:
    - 0.5 is very fast
    - 0.8-1.0 is average speed
    - Press Enter to use the default value (0.8 seconds)
+   - The program will validate that the delay is greater than zero

 5. After a 3-second countdown, the program will start clicking at the recorded positions in sequence
+   - The console will display which loop iteration is currently executing
+   - For infinite loops, it will show the current iteration number

-## Safety Feature
+## Safety Features

-The program includes a fail-safe mechanism:
+The program includes multiple safety mechanisms:

+1. **Fail-safe mechanism**:
    - To stop the automation at any point, move your mouse cursor to the top-left corner of the screen (position 0, 0)
    - This will immediately terminate the program

+2. **Keyboard interrupt**:
+   - Press Ctrl+C in the terminal/command prompt to stop the program
+   - Works during both position recording and clicking phases

+3. **Error handling**:
+   - The program validates all user inputs to prevent crashes
+   - If position recording is interrupted, you can proceed with the positions already recorded

 ## Customization